-Once you download the template, print it out.
-Line up your 5″ x 7″ piece of watercolor paper with the guidelines on the template.
-Then, put the template and the watercolor paper against a sunny window or a light box.
+If you’re not confident in your illustration skills yet or you just want to save time, start this artwork by tracing the free printable cactus template.
+Once you download the template (you can find it on this page), print it out.
+Then, line up your 5″ x 7″ piece of watercolor paper with the guidelines on the template.
+Next, place the template and the watercolor paper against a sunny window or a light box.
 You should be able to see the template through the watercolor paper, allowing you trace over it with a pencil!

-Once you’re finished, your watercolor paper should look something like this:
+Once you’re finished, your illustration will look something like this:

 3. Paint the Cactus

-Use the light green tone and a medium-sized paintbrush (size 2 would be good) to fill in the entire cactus.
+Use the light green tone and your size 3 paintbrush to fill in the cactus.

-While the green paint is still wet, use the dark green paint to fill out the left edge of each part of the cactus.
-Making the left edge darker implies that we have light coming from the right, resulting in shadows.
+While the light green paint is still wet, use the dark green paint to add dimension to the left edge of each part of the cactus.

-Wait for your paint to dry to the touch (~5 minutes), then use a small paintbrush to add little triangles of your dark green tone to random parts of the cactus.
-The triangles represent spines!
+Wait for your paint to dry to the touch, then use a size 0 paintbrush to add triangles of your dark green tone to random parts of the cactus.

 4. Paint the Flowers

-Once you’ve painted the cactus’ spines, you can move on to painting its flowers.
+Once you’ve painted the spines, you can move on to painting the cactus’ flowers.
 Start by filling in the bottom half of each flower with a golden yellow tone.

 Before the yellow dries, fill in the rest of the flower with a vivid red.